WiFi CSI Based Temporal Activity Detection via Dual Pyramid Network: Method

 Existing work~\cite{wang2022antioversmoothing, li2023feature} has shed light on network design from a frequency perspective.
 Self-attention, by focusing on all parts of the input sequence, tends to aggregate information across the entire sequence, smoothing out variations and emphasizing the global structure.
 This behavior is akin to a low-pass filter in signal processing, making self-attention particularly effective at extracting low-frequency features that capture broader, more stable patterns—ideal for tasks requiring a global context or semantic understanding.
 Convolutional layers, on the other hand, especially with small kernel sizes, are designed to capture local patterns by applying filters over small receptive fields.
 These operations are sensitive to sharp transitions and fine details, characteristic of high-frequency components.
 When combined with pooling, which down-samples the input, convolutional layers further amplify high-frequency features, making them effective at detecting edges, textures, and other fine details.

 To validate our hypothesis, we conducted preliminary studies from a frequency perspective.
 In our first case study, we designed two networks: one featuring a transformer backbone and the other a convolutional network backbone.
 Both networks were configured with comparable numbers of parameters and employed the same classification and localization heads.
 We assessed these networks using two metrics: localization mean Intersection over Union (mIoU), classification precision.
 The mIoU measures the average IoU between the predicted and ground truth (GT) boundaries, regardless of the activity labels, evaluating the network's capability to detect potential activities within the input signal.
 Precision is defined as the ratio of correctly predicted activity labels—those whose predicted boundaries overlap with the GT boundaries within a predefined tIoU range of [0.3:0.7:0.1]—to the total number of predictions.
 Precision evaluate the network's ability to accurately understand the context of the input signal, assuming that rough segmentation has already been achieved.
 The results, summarized in Table~\ref{tab:freq}, indicate that the transformer-based solution, which focuses on learning global dependencies and capturing low-frequency semantic information, excels in classifying activity categories.
 Conversely, the convolutional network-based solution, adept at capturing local patterns and high-frequency features, performs better in identifying activity boundaries.
-To further validate this phenomenon, we conducted additional experiments.
-Initially, we transformed the input signal into the frequency domain using the Fast Fourier Transform (FFT).
-We then identified the cutoff frequency at the point where the power spectrum decreased by 6 dB and divided the frequency spectrum into two parts: low-frequency and high-frequency, based on this cutoff point.
-Subsequently, we obtained the low-frequency and high-frequency signals by transforming the respective frequency bands back to the time domain using the Inverse FFT (IFFT).
-We then input these transformed signals into our proposed model, details of which will be elaborated in the following section, and evaluated their results.
-The outcomes are consistent with our previous study, further confirming the role of different frequency components in the task of Temporal Activity Detection.
-More results could be found in the supplementary material at https://github.com/AVC2-UESTC/WiFiTAD.